This problem happens when the shape of the eye does not bend light correctly. The eyeball is too short for light rays to clearly focus on the retina.

-It may also be caused by a problem with the shape of your cornea or lens.
+It may also be caused by a problem with the shape of the cornea or lens.

 |Interior of the Eye|